 Today, she's going to share her experiences and her tips for downsizing.

-Registration is open for the session beginning on August 30th.
 Preparing to transition into a tiny home, RV, trailer or cabin?
 Just want to clear your space and get some sanity in your current home?
 This is for you.

 You'll be in supportive group of like minded friends and kindred spirits!
 Register here and join us for the next session.